Adopt-A-Dog program with Animal Welfare League

-Mascot Skates and the Wolves have teamed up with the City of Chicago’s Department of Animal Care and Control to help find loving families for dogs.
+Mascot Skates and the Wolves have teamed up with the Animal Welfare League to help find loving families for dogs.
 Visit Skates’ Sidekicks in the South Lobby.
 Be a hero and save a sidekick!

 How To Adopt